 Best for Extreme Weather: Endura Flap Pet Door – For Sliding Glass Doors

-- Keeps home cozy - the double flap design resists winds up to 50 mph and shields home against the harshest weather
+- ✔ KEEPS HOME INSULATED...
+Double flap design resists winds up to 50 mph and shields home against the harshest weather.
+Insulates your home in cold and hot temperatures using the award-winning Endura...

 The Endura Flap Dog Door is an award-winning door with a strong aluminum frame.
 It’s an energy-efficient dog door that can withstand winds of up to fifty miles per hour so that it can withstand even the harshest conditions.